 I asked a Dutch girlfriend if she likes it when people say "eet smakelijk."
 She said "no, but you have to."

-The usage is quite specific, though of course there are regional variations.
-(In France, somebody wished K_ "bon appétit" when bringing her a cup of coffee.)
-But, whatever the differences, the phrase is part of a strong social code.
-Within the rules of the specific local custom, this expression is compulsory.
-Generally, if you see somebody eating, and they are within an appropriate realm of familiarity according to the local custom, you have to wish them a good meal.
+The usage is quite ubiquitous, with regional variations.
+Whatever the differences, the phrase is quite specific, and intimately connected with strong social code.
+Within the rules of local custom, the phrase is compulsory.
+Generally, if you see somebody eating and they are within the appropriate realm of familiarity, you have to wish them a good meal.

 But in nearly every other European language (if not every one,) it's important to wish an enjoyable meal.
 It's often necessary to do so, in order to be polite.

 You just have to accept it.
 You don't have to like it.
 You don't have to do it; but it may be awkward if you don't.

 And if you don't enjoy the salutation of others because you're eating, you'll just have to get used to that.